Heimann Hariton Tiktin: Work

 Tiktin's chief work is the Romanian-German Dictionary, still considered as the most authoritative work in the field.
 Iorgu Iordan regarded it as "the best dictionary among those ever to have been completed in our language", while Constantin Rădulescu-Motru considered that "the Tiktin dictionary is and will still remain for a long time a fundamental work".
 Nicolae Iorga called the dictionary "a monument of labour and intelligence".

-His work is considered seminal in the fields of grammar and etymology — Eugenio Coşeriu regarded Tiktin as a precursor of structural syntax, and Marius Sala considers that Tiktin created a method in the etymological research.
+His work is considered seminal in the fields of grammar and etymology — Eugenio Coșeriu regarded Tiktin as a precursor of structural syntax, and Marius Sala considers that Tiktin created a method in the etymological research.
 Iorgu Iordan considers that his work, though not very sizeable, has a "definitive character, in the sense that following research did not challenge its essence".